EarthFest News - 2019

 Temple University Ambler will also welcome many new schools to the event for their EarthFest experience.

 “We think it is wonderful when schools find EarthFest for the first time and then keep coming back year after year.
-It’s an event that we specifically created for students and their teachers — education presented in a fun way that, hopefully makes a lasting impression," she said.
+It’s an event that we specifically created for students and their teachers — education presented in a fun way that, hopefully, makes a lasting impression," she said.
 "Students will learn concepts at EarthFest that they’ve never learned before, ideas that they’ll then take home and share with their parents and friends — that’s where positive change starts.
-In 2017, we had have more than 30 school exhibits as part of the event, more than we've ever had before!”
+In 2018, we had more than 20 school exhibits as part of the event!”

 Volunteering at EarthFest